r2paul/r2paul/README.md

 - 👋 Hi, I’m @r2paul
-- 🌱 I’m currently learning B.Tech in CST
+- 🌱 Bachelor of Technology in Computer Science and Technology
+- I'm enthusiast to learn more about Machine Learning and AI 😊

 <!---